aganezov/RCK/README.md

 **RCK** - is a method for **R**econstruction of clone- and haplotype-specific **C**ancer **K**aryotypes from tumor mixtures, distributed both as a standalone software package and as a Python library  under the MIT licence.

-RCK has been initially designed and developed by Sergey Aganezov in the group of prof. Ben Raphael at Princeton University.
+RCK has been initially designed and developed by Sergey Aganezov in the group of prof. Ben Raphael at Princeton University ([group site](http://compbio.cs.brown.edu/)).
-Current development of RCK is continued by Sergey Aganezov in the group of prof. Michael Schatz at Johns Hopkins Univeristy.
+Current development of RCK is continued by Sergey Aganezov in the group of prof. Michael Schatz at Johns Hopkins University ([group site](http://schatz-lab.org/)).

 The full description of the algorithm and its application on published cancer datasets are described in: